Kazuhiro Tsuga: Early life and education

-from the University of California, Santa Barbara in 1986 through a company sponsorship.
+from the University of California, Santa Barbara in, 1986 through a company sponsorship.

 Panasonic

 Tsuga first joined Panasonic, then named Matsushita Electric, in 1979.
 With a background in research and development, Tsuga's first executive management position came in 2008.

 He was elevated to President of Panasonic on June 27, 2012, taking over for Fumio Ōtsubo.
 Otsubo, before being replaced, racked up losses of 750 billion yen.

-Mr. Tsuga focused on returning Panasonic to profitability, highlighted by cutting 10% of the workforce in addition to re-prioritizing Panasonic's business strategy.
+Tsuga focused on returning Panasonic to profitability, highlighted by cutting 10% of the workforce in addition to re-prioritizing Panasonic's business strategy.